mlionl/Laboratory-Orange-Detection/README.md

 ## *Description*

 Inspired by some works and articles, I took pictures of citrus trees in a countryside near Seville during the harvest season.
 Establishing a first approach to an estimation system for localization adn counting oranges is the main objective of this repository.
 Estimating the number of fruits is a really complex task that is carried out by very experienced farmers.
 It is a crucial task so a more efficient estimation method could be beneficial for the farmer.

-Images were took by a drone.
+## * Data*

+Images were taken by a drone, because time limitations I only labeled 13 images using Labelme Tool.
+I labeled fruits of the tree one by one with a rectangular label.

 *Some examples of the data:*